 - Utilize appropriate and easy to understand designations for physicians who:

-- have statistically insufficient data to assess physician performance;
+- Have statistically insufficient data or payer claims to assess physician performance;

 - Provide a minimum of 90 days for physicians to review, validate, and appeal their payer’s performance report before public reporting.

 - Immediately adjust physicians’ performance rating/designation(s) based upon a successful reconsideration or discovery of errors in the payer’s data analysis.